MohammadrezaPourreza/Spider2/README.md

 However, real-world enterprise-level Text-to-SQL workflows often involve complex data and require advanced SQL queries across various operations. **We lack a comprehensive testbed to fully evaluate and develop Text-to-SQL capabilities.**

-To this end, we introduce Spider 2.0, an evaluation framework of real-world SQL generation tasks across enterprise-grade databases and diverse realistic scenarios.
+To this end, we introduce Spider 2.0, an evaluation framework comprising 600 real-world text-to-SQL workflow problems derived from enterprise-level database use cases.

 We evaluated Spider 1.0, BIRD, and Spider 2.0 using the popular framework, [Dail-SQL](https://github.com/BeachWang/DAIL-SQL).